maengkkong-rim/maengkkong-rim/_posts/2022-09-21-Socially Aware Motion Planning with Deep Reinforcement Learning.md

 ![Fig. 7](images/2022-09-21-8.PNG) <center>Fig 7: SA-CADRL policies exhibiting socially aware behaviors</center>
 <br><br><br>

-💡 [training a multiagent value network]
+💡 [training a multiagent value network] <br>
+The CADRL work trained a two-agent network with three fully connected hidden layers, and use a minimax scheme for scaling up to multiagent(n>2) scenarios.
+Since training was solely performed on a two-agent system, it was difficult to encode/induce higher order behaviors, such as accounting for the relations between nearby agents.
+This work addresses this problem by developing a method that allows for training on multiagent scenarios directly.

 - exploration: give more knowledge about the environment, which can lead to better future decisions.
 - exploitation: choose the best action to take given the current information.